Three quick tips for better mobile marketing

 With each passing day, more activities are moving to mobile.
 For instance, litmus.com (Dec.
 2013) reported that more than 50 percent of emails are now opened on mobile devices.

-So it’s absolutely essential to keep small screens in mind when designing websites, applications and other interactive tools in order to deliver an optimal experience at both small and large screens.
+So it’s absolutely essential to keep small screens in mind when designing websites, applications and other digital marketing tools in order to deliver an optimal experience at both small and large screens.
 After all, you don’t want users to project any frustration they may feel about navigating your mobile site with numerous (and unnecessary) pinches and drags . . . onto your brand.

 To make sure you and your marketing team deliver the most effective online experiences, regardless of device or communications vehicle, keep in mind these best practices: